|

 PrimeTel platform coverage

 Primetel has partnered with Electricity Authority of Cyprus (EAC) to create a fiber optic network that is currently utilized by their ADSL2+ platform.
 At the moment the PrimeTel platform coverage is limited to the urban centers and a few suburban areas.
-To find out whether your establishment is covered by PrimeTel you need to fill this form or call them (Tel: 133).
+To find out whether your establishment is covered by PrimeTel you can enter your telephone number in a form at the PtimeTel website or you can call PrimeTel at the phone number 133.

 PrimeTel "triple play" services and ISPs

-Unlike the i-choice platform where the user subscribes to the platform, to the ISP, to Digital TV and for a phone line separately, in the case of the PrimeTel platform all of the above services are bought and paid to the ISP with a single monthly bill.
-Also, unlike i-choice, this platform does not limit the ISP to specific speeds.
+Unlike the DSL Access (i-choice) platform where the user subscribes to the platform, to the ISP, to Digital TV and for a phone line separately, in the case of the PrimeTel platform all of the above services are bought and paid to the ISP with a single monthly bill.
 PrimeTel has its own ISP but other independent ISPs utilize the Primetel platform as well.

 PrimeTel ISP